petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/user-data/importing-and-exporting-users.md

 ---
 # Importing and Exporting Users

-Once the LDAP server is connected to your Liferay environment, you can import or export users.
+Once LDAP is connected, users are imported as they log in.
+Delectable Bonsai, however, wants to import all of Almighty Syrup's users in one shot.

 ## Importing LDAP Users